caitroach/pneumonia-detection/README.md

 I imported my ```build_model``` function from step 5, applying it to my organized and preprocessed dataset.
 By default, this program outputs a summary of the model architecture.
 ![modelarchitecture](https://github.com/user-attachments/assets/a04c85b0-5fc4-4718-bc03-947bcd24b466)

 Through each epoch, it tracks metrics like loss, training accuracy, and validation accuracy.
 At the end of every epoch, it outputs a final test accuracy, showing us how the model performs on unseen data over time.
+This will fluctuate depending on your architecture, dataset, and the quality of your sacrifices to the TensorFlow gods.
+Here, it's around 85%.

 ![image](https://github.com/user-attachments/assets/42a8a16c-88a9-428f-943a-67d33ddc192b)

-Finally, it uses ```matplotlib``` to graph the validation and training accuracies over each epoch to check for overfitting (memorizing the training data instead of generalizing from it).
+Finally, the program uses ```matplotlib``` to graph the validation and training accuracies over each epoch to check for inconsistencies like overfitting (memorizing the training data instead of learning from it).

 ![pic2](https://github.com/user-attachments/assets/39400871-d28a-488b-83da-409c435da40c)

 I experimented with data augmentation, learning rate, optimizers, and dropout rates until I reached an accuracy I was happy with.
-I found that early stopping made a huge improvement in test accuracy because it prevented the model from memorizing its training data.
+I found that early stopping made a huge improvement in test accuracy because it prevented the model from memorizing its training data instead of generalizing.

 ## Running the model
 ### 1. Install dependencies